The Secret About Cancer and Parsley

 What makes it even more effective is its incredibly high apigenin content.
 Parsley has ten times the apigenin in celery and kumquats, which are both considered high in apigenin.
 And surprisingly, dried parsley has over 20 times the apigenin in fresh parsley.

 Falcarinol, another remarkable compound found in parsley, acts as a natural pesticide plants produce to protect themselves.
-This natural defence compound, can cause abnormal cells to behave normally.
+This natural defense compound, can cause abnormal cells to behave normally.

 Thanks to parsley’s rich falcarinol content, it can benefit all the body’s cells.
 Surprisingly, parsley surpasses other vegetables like carrots and parsnips in falcarinol content.
 Parsley contains four times more falcarinol than parsnips and seven times more than carrots.